Elvin C. Stakman papers

 Collection processed by Susan Hoffman with funds from the College of Food, Agriculture, and Natural Resource Sciences (CFANS) and individual donors.
 Digitization funds provided by the State of Minnesota from the Arts and Cultural Heritage Fund through the Minnesota Historical Society.

 - University of Minnesota.
-Department of Plant Pathology
+Department of Plant Pathology (Organization)

 - Elvin C. Stakman papers, 1918-1973